kraftskunk/menu-admin/README.md

 - Launch the script to see the interactive menu
 - Navigate options with keyboard input
-- Add your own scripts by dropping them into the `scripts` folder
+- Add your own scripts by dropping them into the `commands` folder

 ---

 ## 🔧 Configuration

 - Config files live in `lib/`
-- Add new menu items by creating scripts in the `scripts/` folder
+- Add new menu items by creating scripts in the `commands/` folder
 - Each module should follow the same function naming convention for consistency

 ---